PablloZz/odin-recipes/README.md

 # odin-recipes
 This is recipes project
-This project is aimed to consolidate my HTML basic and git knowledge.
+This project is aimed to consolidate my basic HTML, CSS and git knowledge.